-- Improve mobility in the developed portions of central Montgomery and north Prince George's counties
+- Improves mobility in the developed portions of central Montgomery and northern Prince George’s counties

-- Boost economic development in technology areas such as the I-270 corridor, the BWI Airport development area and the U.S. 1 corridor
+- Boosts economic development in technology areas such as the I-270 corridor, the BWI Airport development area and the U.S. 1 corridor

-- Provide better access to government and community services
+- Provides better access to government and community services

-- Improve safety on local roads, now accommodating high volumes of traffic
+- Improves safety on local roads, now accommodating high volumes of traffic

 Montgomery County Planning Board’s Role

 - Parkland transfer.
-The highway’s route is planned through some county parkland that will be transferred to the state.
-In return, the board will receive replacement park parcels that provide equivalent natural resource value and a replacement ratio of 8 acres of for each acre transferred to the state.
+The highway’s route crosses through some county parkland that was transferred to the state.
+In return, the board received replacement park parcels that provide equivalent natural resource value and a replacement ratio of 8 acres of for each acre transferred to the state.

-- Facilitating and advising on highway design elements, with particular focus on environmental reviews of the county’s Special Protection Areas (Upper Rock Creek and Upper Paint Branch).
+- Facilitating and advising on highway design elements, with particular focus on environmental reviews of the county’s Upper Rock Creek and Upper Paint Branch Special Protection Areas (SPAs).

-- Studying the cross-county bike route envisioned in county plans to run parallel with the highway
+- The cross-county bike route envisioned in county plans to run parallel with the highway

-The board and its staff negotiate and participate in stewardship projects related to the highway construction, such as wetlands mitigation, reforestation, invasive species management, relocation of species of interest (such as box turtles) and improving county park facilities.
+The board and its staff negotiated and participated in stewardship projects related to the highway construction, such as wetlands mitigation, reforestation, invasive species management, relocation of species of interest (such as box turtles) and improving county park facilities.

-In March, the Planning Board agreed to transfer about 44 acres of county parkland in the path of the proposed (ICC to SHA.
+The Planning Board agreed to transfer about 44 acres of county parkland in the path of the proposed ICC to SHA.
 As part of the Record of Decision that spells out the particulars of the project, state highway officials will provide about 8.5 acres of replacement park property for every acre of parkland lost.

 Status of the ICC roadway project